Australian indie rock: Brisbane

 The punk movement began in the mid-1970s, and resulted in an explosion of musical activity.
 Numerous bands formed, as did many independent record labels, often run out of bedrooms.
-An early band who gained a following in Australia were, The Saints, who grew out of Queensland and who recorded one of the first punk singles, releasing a single on vinyl before the Sex Pistols.
-Another important band who came out of Brisbane were the post-punk group, The Go-Betweens, who relocated to Britain in the early 1980s and were one of the most acclaimed bands of the decade.
+An early band who gained a following in Australia were, the Saints, who grew out of Queensland and who recorded one of the first punk singles, releasing a single on vinyl before the Sex Pistols.
+Another important band who came out of Brisbane were the post-punk group the Go-Betweens, who relocated to Britain in the early 1980s and were one of the most acclaimed bands of the decade.

 Sydney

-Sydney's Radio Birdman were heavily inspired by acts such as the MC5 and The Stooges, and the band defined the sound of the punk and post-punk movement in Sydney.
-The sound of both Midnight Oil and INXS were influenced by Radio Birdman, especially in their early albums.
-In 1970s Sydney, the Australian Federal Government's "youth station" Double J operated outside the mainstream radio stations and began playing various independent music from around the world.
+Sydney's Radio Birdman were heavily inspired by acts such as the MC5 and the Stooges, and the band defined the sound of the punk and post-punk movement in Sydney.
+The sound of both Midnight Oil and INXS was influenced by Radio Birdman, especially in their early albums.
+In 1970s Sydney, the Australian Federal Government's "youth station" Double J operated outside the mainstream radio stations and began playing various independent acts from around the world.
 Double J (an AM station) eventually turned into Triple J (an FM station) in the early 1980s and began broadcasting nationally in 1989.

 By the early 1980s Sydney had begun to eclipse the post-punk explosion of gloomy drug-addled Melbourne with its beach culture, summery pub music scene, and hubris.
-Phantom Records, a label which grew out of a popular import record store, began to record and distribute breakthrough indie acts such as The Hoodoo Gurus, The Sunnyboys and The Cockroaches.
+Phantom Records, a label which grew out of a popular import record store, began to record and distribute breakthrough indie acts such as the Hoodoo Gurus, the Sunnyboys and the Cockroaches.
 Phantom's success would inspire others to follow, with important indie champions, such as Died Pretty signed to the fledgling Citadel Label.
 Other labels, such as Waterfront Records, Hot Records and RooArt soon followed expanding opportunities for bands to record and release domestically.
-The number of venues exploded, and fueled by the expansion of FM radio and a prosperous economy, Sydney begun to prove that independent bands could make a healthy living on the amazing pub music circuit at home, without having to first strike out to tour overseas and release internationally acclaimed albums.
-Other legendary live indie bands from the 80's era include The Hard-Ons, Celibate Rifles, New Christs, GANGgajang and The Rockmelons.
+The number of venues exploded, and fueled by the expansion of FM radio and a prosperous economy, Sydney begun to prove that independent bands could make a healthy living on the pub music circuit at home, without having to first strike out to tour overseas and release internationally acclaimed albums.
+Other live indie bands from the 1980s era include the Hard-Ons, Celibate Rifles, New Christs, GANGgajang and the Rockmelons.